WELCOME TO MARK VALLEN'S

 BACK TO EXPRESSIONISTS

 Based upon his own war time experiences in the trenches of the First World War, it was art like this that got Dix in so much trouble with Germany's right-wing.
-The work shows the devastation and appalling misery of the battlefield as the artist remembered it.
+The central panel of the triptych shows the devastation and appalling misery of the battlefield as the artist remembered it.
 Dix painted this work using egg tempera and oil on wood.
 The painting shows a village shattered and smoldering, trees blasted into splinters, and everywhere... soldiers, and parts of soldiers, decomposing in the mud.

 A soldier's bare white legs can be seen sticking out of the putrid morass in the upper right corner, and a desiccated corpse impaled on twisted steel bars hovers above the scene of carnage and despair.
-Dix created many such artworks based on his wartime memories, and rarely has the world seen such brutally honest statements concerning war's reality.
+Dix created many such artworks based on his wartime memories, and rarely has the world seen such brutally honest statements concerning the reality of war.

 www.art-for-a-change.com is owned and operated by Mark Vallen © All text by Mark Vallen.